Mental Health Services Act (MHSA)

 The MHSA addresses a broad continuum of prevention, early intervention, and service needs:

-The Hope Center is a client and family member center that provides peer-to-peer education, support, prevention services, wellness activities, and system navigation.
+- The Hope Center is a peer-run center that provides peer-to-peer education and support, system navigation and linkage to services.

 Plans or Updates

 The MHSA 2023-2026 Three-Year Plan received Board of Supervisor approval on June 27, 2023.
 The finalized plan can be accessed here: MHSA Three-Year Plan for 2023-2026 (PDF).